QITI/QITI-Website/ReadMe.md

 TO DO:

 1. Change default background color of the webpages.
-2. Remove space at the bottom of home page (after the recent publications section)
+2. Remove space at the bottom of home page (after the recent publications section) - done, options in baseof.html
+3. Bottom padding for short pages, such as individual members without much content.